 Human Remains and Burials

-All human remains in the state of Tennessee are protected under state law.
-It is illegal to knowingly tamper with, excavate, or disinter human burials, gravesites, or funerary objects of any age or cultural affiliation, without a Chancery court order.
+Tennessee state laws protect all human remains, regardless of age or cultural affiliation, and it is illegal to knowingly tamper with, excavate, or disinter human burials, gravesites, or funerary objects without a Chancery court order.
 The guidelines, laws, and procedures described below are for the convenience of interested parties, and should not be used in place of legal counsel.
 Individuals with legal questions or issues should acquire the services of legal counsel and/or contact local law enforcement.
 The Division of Archaeology does not survey cemetery locations and boundaries, or maintain a directory of known historic cemeteries.
 Individuals needing cemetery delineation services should contract with a private archaeological consultant.

 Graves and Cemeteries in the State of Tennessee: General Information, Laws, and Guidelines